 To call it a premium straw would be an understatement of its versatility. imPASTA stays hard and never cracks through all your drinks.
 And when you're done?
 You can have a snack, put it in your garden, or compost it.
 It's plant-based, do whatever!
 It's 100% gluten-free and vegan-friendly, ensuring every guest can enjoy their drink without hesitation, regardless of their dietary preferences or restrictions.

 We're so excited to elevate your guests' experience with a noticeably premium straw!
 If imPASTA isn't the best straw you've ever used, we'll pay you 100% back.
-Shop now!
 Want to get a bulk discount or a wholesale account?
-Duh, if you're thirsty for more, we offer a discount here, or you can send us a DM here: hi@beimpasta.com
+Duh, if you're thirsty for more, we offer a discount on our bulk packs, or you can send us a DM at hi@beimpasta.com.

 Choosing imPASTA is a conscious way to help save Mother Earth and a step towards making this world a better and healthier place to live in.
 So why not make the switch today?
 Let's all take action together to help build an even more sustainable future, one sip at a time!